 “There’s a lot of science behind it,” she said late last year, sitting in a restaurant in Beaver Creek, Colo., not far from her home.
 “There’s research.
 It’s accessible to everybody.
 And it’s not just saying, ‘These champions are alien.
 They’re superheroes.
 They’re not from this world, and nobody’s going to get there unless you were born with the right DNA, the right genetics.’

 “I don’t believe that.
 I believe that if you work hard, you put in the right hours and you’re not goofing off, you can build yourself into something.”

 There is a discussion around Shiffrin, as she has vaulted to prominence not yet three full seasons into her World Cup career, about whether she regrets not having a “normal” teenage life — high school prom followed by college selection process followed by matriculation somewhere — as she gallivants around Europe, competing at her sport’s highest level.
-This is a question asked even as she racks up victories and shows, with two podium finishes in giant slalom, that she could be a multi-event threat, a la a la Vonn.
+This is a question asked even as she racks up victories and shows, with two podium finishes in giant slalom, that she could be a multi-event threat, a la Vonn.

 Normal, though, is relative.
 “There’s nothing holding her back,” said Roland Pfeifer, the U.S. ski team’s technical coach, and there’s not a coach or competitor who thinks she won’t someday compete for the World Cup all-around title, which Vonn has won four times.